 One of the biggest companies in the personal payday loan and short-term loan market, Wonga, has announced that they are entering what is known as voluntary administration.
 This means that they are no longer accepting new applications for their loans and their management is changing with immediate effect.

 Wonga are unable to pay back their own debts and, as a result of this, they have to stop their lending activities temporarily while both administrators and the Financial Conduct Authority decide the company’s future.
 With Wonga’s future so uncertain, what does that mean for borrowers who are hoping to lend from Wonga?
-And more importantly, what does that mean for those who already have loans out with them?
+And more importantly, what does that mean for those who already have loaned out with them?

 This news comes after Wonga received a £10 million cash injection from shareholders in an attempt to keep the company afloat.
-The reason Wonga needed such a large sum of money is because there has been a recent influx of claims made against them from before the Financial Conduct Authority’s guidelines were introduced.
+The reason Wonga needed such a large sum of money is that there has been a recent influx of claims made against them before the Financial Conduct Authority’s guidelines were introduced.

 These claims against Wonga have been made by people who had taken out loans before 2014.
 At this time, there was a lot of negative press coverage in which Wonga was accused of pressuring people to take out loans and providing people with loans at unfairly high levels of interest.
 Furthermore, there have been a large number of people coming forward saying that Wonga’s credit checks weren’t thorough enough and that they could not afford to pay off their loans, making them spiral even further into debt.